-Inequities in access to health care are prevalent for people who use substances and these inequities are heightened by structural and social determinants of health.
-Harm reduction emphasizes human rights and the importance of treating all people with respect, dignity and compassion - regardless of substance use.
-Harm reduction is a non-judgmental approach that accepts a person's right to make choices about their health and lives.
+Inequities in access to health care are prevalent for people who use substances, and these inequities are heightened by structural and social determinants of health.
+Harm reduction emphasizes human rights and the importance of treating all people with respect, dignity, and compassion - regardless of substance use.
+Harm reduction is an evidence -based, client-centered approach that seeks to reduce the health and social harms associated with addiction and substance use.
 It focuses on promoting safety and does not require that substance use be discontinued.